Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Data

 \section{Data}

-} I have constructed a cross-sectional, individual-level global venture capitalist database, which contains the most recently updated demographic information and contact information for 17,882 investors before 02/2020.
-This database contains only investors in English-speaking areas whose email addresses are verified by the testing email used in the correspondence test.
-Since the experiments are implemented in English, I did not include investors from the Europe and most Asian areas.
-Therefore, strictly speaking, the database used in this paper is a subset of a more comprehensive global venture capitalist database that also contains investors from Europe and China.
+} To implement these field experiments, I have constructed a cross-sectional, individual-level global venture capitalist database, which contains updated demographic information and contact information for 17,882 investors before 02/2020.\footnote{All investors' email addresses had been verified by a testing email before the experiments began.} Since all experiments are implemented in English, only investors from English-speaking areas are included.
+This database combines multiple commercial databases and manually collected data.
+Detailed database descriptions and the key variable construction process are provided in Online Appendix \ref{sec:data_construction}.

-This global database combines the following commercial databases: Pitchbook, ExactData, CB Insight, SDC New Issues Database VentureXpert, and Zdatabase.\footnote{Many of these commercial databases are not free and require researchers to sign a data contract for academic purposes.} For investors whose contact information is not available in these commercial databases, I have supplemented this database with contact information collected from RocketReach.
-All key variables used in the analysis, including gender, location and industry, are manually verified through multiple social platforms including LinkedIn, company websites, personal websites and online news if such information is not available on Pitchbook.
-Detailed database descriptions and the key variable construction process are provided in Appendix \ref{sec:data_construction}.